nschonni/cordova-docs/articles/cordova-security/cordova-security-xmit.md

 A second related recommendation is to authenticate and authorize all calls using a user login driven authentication token rather than user name and password or an app-level token.
 The challenges with user name and password are obvious as the information must be passed in clear text.
 App level authentication or secrets can be acceptable some scenarios, but the downside with this approach is that changing the app authentication will require an app update to accomplish.
 [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) can help with situations where you must use an app or service level authentication token / secret / certificate by hiding these values behind a service that is itself authenticated.
 That said, often it is best to keep these types of service calls behind an app specific service layer that is authenticated against a user rather than having an app call them directly.

 #### Use Azure App Service to streamline service auth
 Mobile Backend as a Service (MBaaS) solutions can help you get up and running quickly with an authenticated service that can resolve the above challenges.
 [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is specifically designed for this purpose and you can integrate with it easily using the [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) Cordova plugin.
-See [the Cordova authentication article](./cordova-security-auth.md) for information on adding it to your app.
+See [the Cordova authentication article](./cordova-security-auth.md) for information on adding the plugin to your app.

-The Azure Mobile Apps client taps into Azure App Service Auth on the server side which means you'll be able to quickly connect to authenticated, custom server [App Service "API Apps"](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/) or other services that also use App Service Auth.
-You can see how to setup user authentication for service calls [in the App Service API apps documentation.](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-dotnet-user-principal-auth/) Cordova apps can call JSON and REST based services without client libraries can quite easily as we will demonstrate in the next section.
+From there, you can then [add auth into Mobile App services](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/) to lock down access while still using the streamlined client library for features like Easy Tables.

 ![Azure Mobile Apps Easy Tables](media/cordova-security-data/auth-easy-tables.png)

-Note that if you would prefer to use the ADAL plugin to authenticate users in your app, you can still pass the token you get from ADAL into the Mobile Apps client for interacting with the server.
+Note that if you would prefer to use the [Active Directory Authentication Library (ADAL) plugin](https://www.npmjs.com/package/cordova-plugin-ms-adal) to authenticate users in your app with Azure Active Directory or Active Directory Federation Services (ADFS) v3 and up, you can still pass the token you get from ADAL into the Mobile Apps client for interacting with the server.

 ```javascript
 var client = WindowsAzure.MobileServicesClient(appUrl);